 From Hallstatt to Dachstein Mountain is a total panorama shift.
 Get ready for a bit of soft-trekking to reach the real gem of the place- the Dachstein Ice Caves.
 Trekking up to the entrance of the Ice Caves is a bit of an effort but totally worth it.
 The vivid display of Austrian Alps and the lush vegetation will keep you mesmerized during the short trek.
 And it gets better as you enter the Dachstein Ice Caves.

 Be ready to experience the chill because it is freezing inside the caves.
 There are huge boulders of ice, formed naturally and cut in different shapes and sizes.
 It is amazing and intriguing to see how so much of ice is being formed inside the cave while the temperature outside is 20 degrees Celsius.
+If you are originally visiting this place, then you can also take day trips to Austria from here!

 If you are in mood for some alpine hiking, 5-fingers in Obertraun is the perfect stop for you.
 Blessed with splendid views of the Austrian Alps, the scenery here is absolutely breathtaking.
 Chilly winds make it a dreamy escape especially if you love cold weather.